Scottsdale, Arizona

-Scottsdale is a city in the eastern part of Maricopa County, Arizona, United States, and is part of the Phoenix metropolitan area.
+Scottsdale is a city in eastern Maricopa County, Arizona, United States, and is part of the Phoenix metropolitan area.
 Named Scottsdale in 1894 after its founder Winfield Scott, a retired U.S. Army chaplain, the city was incorporated in 1951 with a population of 2,000.
-As of the 2020 census, the population was 241,361, which had grown from 217,385 in 2010.
+At the 2020 census, the population was 241,361, which had grown from 217,385 in 2010.
 Its slogan is "The West's Most Western Town".
-Over the past two decades, it has been one of the fastest growing cities in the United States.
+Over the past two decades, it has been one of the fastest growing cities and housing markets in the United States.